Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Introduction

-A finitely generated infinite group with two or more ends has a subgroup isomorphic to $\Z$ by Stalling's structure theorem.
+A finitely generated infinite group with two or more ends has a subgroup isomorphic to $\Z$, by Stalling's structure theorem.
 Thus, it is the one ended case that makes necessary the use of translation-like actions.
-In order to prove \thmref{seward}, Brandon Seward proved a more general graph theoretic result. \begin{thm}[{\cite[Theorem 1.6]{seward_burnsides_2014}}] Let $\G$ be an infinite graph whose vertices have uniformly bounded degree.
-Then $\G$ admits a transitive translation-like action by $\Z$ if and only if it is connected and has one or two ends. \end{thm}
+In order to prove \Cref{thm:seward}, Brandon Seward proved a more general graph theoretic result: \begin{theorem}[{\cite[Theorem 1.6]{seward_burnside_2014}}] Let $\G$ be a connected and infinite graph whose vertices have uniformly bounded degree.
+Then $\G$ admits a transitive translation-like action by $\Z$ if and only if it is connected and has either one or two ends. \end{theorem}

-This result proves \thmref{seward} for one ended groups, and indeed it says more, as the translation-like action obtained is transitive.
+This result proves \Cref{thm:seward} for groups with one or two ends, and indeed it says more, as the translation-like action obtained is transitive.
 The proof of this result relies strongly on the hypothesis of having uniformly bounded degree.
 Indeed, the uniform bound on $d_{\G}(v,v\ast1)$ depends linearly on a uniform bound for the degree of the vertices of the graph.

-We will strengthen this result by weakening the hypothesis to the locally finite case, and improving the uniform bound on $d_{\G}(v,v\ast1)$ to 3.
+Here we strengthen Seward's result by weakening the hypothesis to the locally finite case, and improving the bound on $d_{\G}(v,v\ast1)$ to 3.

-\begin{thm} Let $\G$ be an infinite graph which whose vertices have finite degree.
-Then $\G$ admits a transitive translation-like action by $\Z$ if and only if it is connected and has one or two ends.

-Moreover, the action can be taken such that the distance between a vertex $v$ and $v\ast1$ is uniformly bounded by 3. \end{thm}
+\begin{theorem} Let $\G$ be an infinite, connected, and locally finite graph.
+Then $\G$ admits a transitive translation-like action by $\Z$ if and only if it has either one or two ends.
+Moreover, the action can be taken with $d(v,v\ast1)\leq3$ for every vertex $v$. \end{theorem}

-A problem left in \cite[Problem 3.5]{seward_burnsides_2014} was to characterize which graphs admit a transitive translation-like action by $\Z$.
+A problem left in \cite[Problem 3.5]{seward_burnside_2014} was to characterize which graphs admit a transitive translation-like action by $\Z$.
 Thus we have solved the case of locally finite graphs, and it only remains the case of graphs with vertices of infinite degree.